Meshugah/ECE477/README.md

 - Find limitations.
 - This was too easy, See if it's just as easy from the micro side.
 - If so move to Node based background.
+- Look into API.ai or if it's applicable to voice recognition.

 ```